 Staging can make or break your estate sale.
 Think about your favorite store and the feeling you get when you walk inside.
 Now think about the store that always stresses you out.
 Is everything in disarray?
 Is there an unfriendly vibe?
 Does it look unclean?
 All of these cues subconsciously let you know what kind of place it is.

 The good news is, unlike other aspects of an estate sale, staging is completely within your control.
-Do what you can to create the kind of atmosphere you’d like to attract the customers you want.
-Then get them in the right frame of mind: the buying kind.
+Do what you can to create the kind of atmosphere you’d like to attract the customers you want, and not problem shoppers.
+Then get them in the buying frame of mind.

-Some estate sale professionals use closets for same-price items (usually clothes).
+Some estate sale companies use closets for same-price items (usually clothes).
 Then, put a sign on the closet door: Everything $X. Done.

 Ladders are great tools that can be used for displays.
 Set it horizontal or vertical or use slats to make even more room.